stacks-network/stacks-core/README.md

 ### Testnet versions

-- [x] **Helium** is a developer local setup, mono-node, assembling SIP 001, SIP 002, SIP 004 and SIP 005.
-With this version, developers can not only run Stacks 2.0 on their development machines, but also write, execute, and test smart contracts.
-See the instructions below for more details.

-- [x] **Neon** is the first version of our public testnet, which shipped in Q2 2020.
-This testnet added SIP 003, and will be an open-membership public network, where participants will be able to validate and participate in mining testnet blocks.

-- [x] **Argon** is the second version of our public testnet, which shipped in Q2 2020.
-This testnet improved on the stability of the Neon testnet.

-- [x] **Krypton** is the third version of our public testnet, which incorporates a partial implementation of SIP 007.
-It allows developers to test a simple version of Stacking and PoX consensus.
+- [x] **Krypton** is a Stacks 2 testnet with a fixed, two-minute block time, called `regtest`.
+Regtest is generally unstable for regular use, and is reset often.
+See the [regtest documentation](https://docs.stacks.co/understand-stacks/testnet) for more information on using regtest.

-- [x] **Xenon** is the upcoming version of our public testnet, which will run on the Bitcoin testnet.
-It will include SIP 006 and SIP 008, and will contain bugfixes and improvements to the implementation of SIP 007.
+- [x] **Xenon** is the Stacks 2 public testnet, which runs PoX against the Bitcoin testnet.
+It is the full implementation of the Stacks 2 blockchain, and should be considered a stable testnet for developing Clarity smart contracts.
+See the [testnet documentation](https://docs.stacks.co/understand-stacks/testnet) for more information on the public testnet.

-- [x] **Mainnet** is the fully functional version, that is estimated for Q4 2020.
+- [x] **Mainnet** is the fully functional Stacks 2 blockchain, see the [Stacks overview](https://docs.stacks.co/understand-stacks/overview) for information on running a Stacks node, mining, stacking, and writing Clarity smart contracts.

-See the [testnet website](https://testnet.blockstack.org) and ["when mainnet?"
-FAQ](https://github.com/blockstack/stacks/blob/master/whenmainnet.md) for details.

 ## Getting started